 There are five scenario management selections (as well as Exit) under the File menu at the upper left of the FEST-C tool bar: Open Scenario, New Scenario, Copy Scenario, Save Scenario, and Delete Scenario.
+Each of these is described below.

-• Open Scenario - to open a created scenario for users to work on.
+- Open Scenario to open an already-created scenario.
+Users always need to either open or create (see next bullet) a scenario to work on.
 Users can select any one of the scenarios under the \${FESTC_HOME}/epic/scenarios/scenariosInfo directory.
 After users open a scenario, information for the scenario, such as the domain description, will be automatically filled in by the FEST-C tool interface.
 Within the FEST-C system, users have to work within a scenario to execute any of the tools except the Visualization tool.
-Figure 4 shows the interface used to open the test case created in the FEST-C system.
+Figure 4 shows the interface used to open the test case created in the FEST-C system (The test_case scenario is described at the beginning of Section 4). - New Scenario to create a new scenario (versus opening one that's already been created).
+In creating a new scenario, the user has to provide the following information for a CMAQ modeling domain and EPIC simulation year (see Figure 5): - Rows, Columns: the number of rows and columns for the domain. - XCellSize, YCellSize: x and y resolution for the grid cell. - XMin, YMin: x and y coordinates of the lower left corner of the lower left grid cell.
+Users can often find this information in the GRIDDESC file in the Meteorology Chemistry Interface Processor (MCIP) output.